vutran1710/PyrateLimiter/README.md

 <br>

 ## Introduction
-This module can be used to apply rate-limit for API request, using `leaky-bucket` algorimth.
+This module can be used to apply rate-limit for API request, using `leaky-bucket` algorithm.
 User defines `window` duration and the limit of function calls within such interval.

 - To hold the state of the Bucket, you can use `LocalBucket` as internal bucket.